Secondary School Competition

 Firstly, the two ESCA (England Schools Cricket Association) competitions – ESCA T20 Trophy and the Inspiresport Cup.
 Both competitions are open to schools from all backgrounds throughout Wiltshire.

 Secondly,Wiltshire Cricket’s state school hardball competitions are run initially on a knockout basis, with a final’s day being held at a neutral venue in July.
-The Wiltshire Cricket Cup is run over 20 overs with both the Under 13s and Under 15s finals being run at the same venue on the same day.
+The Wiltshire Cricket Cup is run over 30 overs for Under 15s teams.
 Outside of the Chance to Shine competition structure, this competition is accessible for all cricketers of all levels of ability.

 For more information on all secondary school competition, including how to enter, please contact Ali Goddard: